Mishcon De Reya

 Mishcon comes sprinkled with star dust.
 Or, at least, column inches.
 It takes cases that get attention: Gina Miller in relation to Article 50 and the proroguing of parliament; Deborah Lipstadt in her fight against Holocaust denier David Irving.
 The latter saw Mishcon get the Hollywood treatment, with Andrew Scott starring as the firm's deputy chairman, Anthony Julius.

 The firm, as you might have detected, has a leading litigation practice, but it does all the rest, too.
-It is a very happy ship, too, according to the many staff who entered the RollOnFriday Firm of the Year Survey, which measures people's satisfaction with their firm.
-In 2020 it placed 8th.
+It is a fairly happy ship, too, according to the many staff who enter the RollOnFriday Best Law Firms to Work At survey.
 Here's a summary:

 "The client lounge is fancy AF", boasted one solicitor, and the canteen was "much better" since its refurb, "despite it's small mouse-related hiccup last year".
 The only real criticism was that "the men in Weston House need to eat more fibre, or see a doctor.
 Seriously".